What Does an IT Auditor Do? Career Path & Cybersecurity Focus

 notebook sketches with internal audit highlighted

 Explaining some jobs can be challenging, particularly those in IT.
-This article outlines the fundamentals of what IT auditors do, the necessary skills, and how to become an auditor.
-If you’re looking for a dynamic, interesting, increasingly relevant and ever-changing career, read on to learn more.
+This article outlines the fundamentals of what IT auditors do, the necessary skills, and how to become one.
+If you’re looking for a dynamic, interesting, and increasingly relevant career, read on to learn more.

 Responsibilities